 MARGA Stories: What do you learn with the business simulation?

 - And sometimes the competition was very tough and no competitor was able to achieve high margins at all.
+Is it possible to gain high margins if the competitors go for low costs strategies?

 Here we report on some of these 'MARGA stories':